 "You're quasi-evil.
 You're semi-evil.
 You're the margarine of evil.
-You're the Diet Coke of evil.
+You are the Pepsi One of evil.
 Just one calorie, not evil enough."No, he doesn't kick himself by accident when trying to Kick the Dog.
 He's a henchman to a Card-Carrying Villain who can't quite wrap his mind around card-carrying villainy.
 As such, they often get confused and do "good" things like saying please or thank you or being kind to the heroes in some way by mistake — and get yelled at for it by their superior if caught.
 This character type tends to be predicated on the assumption that Rousseau Was Right; theoretically, this so-called "villain" hasn't properly learned how to be bad.
 It is not just a matter of intelligence, the minion is not goonish but actually very nice and gentle.
 Very much Played for Laughs, and most commonly used in children's shows, though if written right they can be just as funny or even more funny in adult aimed media.
 They often get a Mook–Face Turn at the end of the series, or earlier if their boss is particularly mean with a Mistreatment-Induced Betrayal.
 They may also get a The Dog Bites Back moment to go along with it.
 Not to be confused with Affably Evil characters, who are evil but polite about it.
 Certain versions are relatives who the villain is obliged to keep around despite their incompetence, or horrific monsters that turn out to actually be Gentle Giants.
 They are often minions in a broad sense who do household jobs and do not even contribute anything to his actual crimes.
 If this trope is played seriously it will lead to a character who is smart enough to realise that he is most likely Forced into Evil and will try to escape at first chance.
 Contrast Harmless Villain, Worthy Opponent, Punch Clock Villain, Reluctant Monster, and Obliviously Evil.
 See also Surrounded by Idiots, Token Good Teammate, Poke the Poodle, White Sheep, Merciful Minion, and Good All Along.
 Compare and contrast with Hero with an F in Good.
 Frequently hold back a truly terrifying boss due to Conservation of Competence.

 open/close all folders